This article will focus on writing SQL queries against the database reference table with a fairly simple structure to understand and implement.

 The result is:

-Thus, basing on the information mentioned above, we can improve the SELECT syntax as follows:
+Thus, based on the information mentioned above, we can improve the SELECT syntax as follows:

 SELECT t.<column1>,t.<column2> FROM <TableName> t